wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-create-track-close-okrs/includes/introduction.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4VlFg]

-By the end of this module you'll understand the **4Cs** and be able to create, track, and close your OKRs by using Viva Goals.
+By the end of this module, you'll understand the **4Cs** and be able to create, track, and close your OKRs by using Viva Goals.